Frequently asked questions

-As the flags are not in the same cell as the values, you can apply any calculation formula on the columns that contain the values, after having replaced all the ":" (=data not available) with
+As the flags are not in the same cell as the values, you can apply any calculation formula on the columns that contain the values, after having replaced all the ":" (data not available) with " ".

 When I make an extraction in csv format and open it in Excel, the data do not appear in columns, what can I do?

+Note for Chrome users: When downloading data from the bulk download, the datasets are in gzip format.
 However, a bug in Chrome stores the file double-gzipped.
 In order to see the data correctly you will have to unzip the file twice.